SebKister/MNemoV2-Documentation-FR/docs/README.md

 # MNemoV2 Documentation
-User manual for MNemo v2
+User manual for MNemo v2 in French